mmphego/mmphego.github.io/_posts/2022-05-09-How-I-setup-Jenkins-on-Docker-container-using-Ansible-Part-1.md

 In this post, we will detail the steps that we undertook to create an environment ([EC2 instance](https://aws.amazon.com/ec2/instance-types/)) which will host our Jenkins instance.

-Thank your @AneleMakhaba for your collaboration in writing this post.
+Thank your @AneleMakhaba, for your collaboration in writing this post.

 ---